 - Use disinfectant or cleanser for spills that are dirtier, unclean, or nastier.
 For egg spills, viscous food liquids, and raw meat, bacterial growth is a potential problem.
 If not properly cleaned up, it can cause foul smell.
 Again, make sure to wipe out the chemicals from the tiles as it can reduce the shine and gloss of the surface.

 - Place doormats in major entryways to prevent water, dirt, or mud from entering your home.
 This is particularly important during inclement weather.
-You should also place absorbent doormat in your bathroom.
+You should also place water absorbent mats in your bathroom.
 This should help keep the tiles dry and spotless.

 - Use area rugs or runners in areas where there is high foot traffic.
 This should protect the tiles from build-up of dirt, scratches, and dulling.
 Family room, dining room and entryways are some areas where area rugs should be situated.
 Plus, area rugs can even add beauty to your home interior.